CP1401/Practicals/README.md

 ## Practicals are assessed

-You should aim to complete the work in the practical session, but you have one additional week to complete each of these tasks and still earn your mark.
-If you do not finish a practical in the scheduled week, you can still get full marks if you show it to your practical supervisor at the **start** of the next practical.
-After that, it's too late.

 Assessment will be based on completing the tasks up to but not including the practice/extension section.
 You will be marked as follows: